d3fenderz/windows_security/README.md

 At least, Windows simplifies the process and helps all users secure their machine (e.g., security patches, automatic updates, BIOS flashing, firmware updates).

-IMHO, the only operating system that does a much better job than Windows to protect its users is macOS, with robust configurations, isolation, and other magics.

 ### What you will find here

 I'm writing this guide to help you understand Windows and its security mechanisms.
 You'll also get helpful links to dig further.
 We'll see how to harden your configuration and activate interesting options.